Mendelevium: Isotopes

-Mendelevium-256, the chemically most important isotope of mendelevium, decays through electron capture 90% of the time and alpha decay 10% of the time.
+Mendelevium-256, the currently most important isotope of mendelevium, decays about 90% through electron capture and 10% through alpha decay.
 It is most easily detected through the spontaneous fission of its electron capture daughter fermium-256, but in the presence of other nuclides that undergo spontaneous fission, alpha decays at the characteristic energies for mendelevium-256 (7.205 and 7.139 MeV) can provide more useful identification.